 With these colorful and unique materials, Zena and Carolina created the first full jewelry line for Semilla Designs.
 They expanded the business, selling at more festivals, boutiques and online.
 They also developed their line, adding new seeds, colors and designs.
-As the business grew, Semilla Designs took on four part-time artists to help with production: Sherrie Kyle, Alejandra Morales, Lina Vasquez, and Claire McCoy.
-Alice Sockwell assists with sales and marketing.
+As the business grew, Semilla Designs took on two part-time artists to help with production: Sherrie Kyle, and Alejandra Morales.

 Semilla Designs is excited to be evolving, expanding and creating new seed jewelry.
 Primarily using an eco friendly alternative to ivory the Tagua nut to create new and fun designs.

 In 2018, Semilla Designs began carrying a line of leather purses and wallets that incorporate the traditional mola fabric from Panama and Colombia.
 This unique fabric is handmade using a reverse appliqué technique made by the Kuna people of the San Blas Islands.